hummat/cgtproject/README.md

   - Learning window K: 50, 75, 100, 115 (default), 200, 300, 400, 500
   - Reward function: 1/average service time over last K time steps
   - Reward: 1/s upon selection of a task
-  - Q values: The actual service time s needed to complete the task?
+  - Value function (Q values): The actual service time s needed to complete the task?
-  - Context features: (1) rate of task receival from the environment of neighbors, (2) rate of task receival from other agents of neighbors, (3) load (probably sum of service time s of tasks in the agents processing queue?) relative to mean load of neighbors
+  - Context feature vector C: Proxy for true state transition and reward model of environment.
+Composed of (1) rate of task receival from the environment of neighbors, (2) rate of task receival from other agents of neighbors, (3) load (probably sum of service time s of tasks in the agents processing queue?) relative to mean load of neighbors
 - Environment: Creates tasks and associates them with an agent by placing the task in the agents _routing queue_.
   - How are those tasks generated?
   - How does the agent association work?
-- Supervisors: 0 (baseline), 1, 4, 9
+- Supervisory agents: 0 (baseline), 1, 4, 9
-  -
+  - Serve as communication channel between agents
+  - Identify agents which have made similar experiences
+  - Shares compatible knowledge between such _learning groups_
+  - Distance measure for reward function similarity D_R: (Symmetric) Kullback–Leibler divergence (SKL) between reward functions of two agents
+  - Distance measure for state transition function similarity D_S: SKL between state transition model of two agents
+  - Compatibility measure for agents: Minimum of sum of D_R and D_S, balancing influence of D_R and D_S with parameter lambda.
 - Run length: 10000 time units
 - Noise level: 0, 0.25, 0.5, 0.75, 1
 - Simulations: 30 (for mean/variance plot)